What is private browsing and how can it keep you safe online?

 Why use private browsing?

-For one, you can use it to log into multiple email accounts, social networks, or bank accounts at the same time, which might make work easier.
+You can also use private browsing to log into multiple email accounts, social networks, or bank accounts at the same time, which might make work easier.

 How to enable private browsing

-Internet browsers are always looking to innovate and reshape private browsing, with many now offering a range of features for advanced users, while others look to bolster the additional layer of privacy this offers.
+Internet browsers are always looking to innovate and reshape private browsing, with many now offering a range of features for advanced user.
 Firefox, for instance, is designed to protect your browsing as far as possible - successfully blocking all tracking ads and invisible trackers when we tested its latest iteration.
 This is a feature Chrome and Microsoft Edge cannot yet offer.

 But be warned...